You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 Raise Your Total Price If Your Bonuses Are That Awesome

-If you happen to have a few spectacular bonuses, consider raising your course price as well as your bonus valued at price.
+If you have a few spectacular bonuses, consider raising your course price as well as your bonus valued at price.

 For example, let’s say you included an eBook and 1 hour of artistic mentoring.
 While initially, you wanted to add value to get more course sales, but now you’ve added too much value, so you can consider raising your total price.
 You can also tweak your offering by offering only 30 minutes of artistic mentoring.